-\ The immediate family consists of a student's spouse or other qualified adult (shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant); the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student's spouse, the other qualified adult or any other related person living in the student's household.
+An "immediate family member" is defined as a student's spouse or other qualified adult (shares a primary residence with you and has done so for the previous six continuous months, other than as your employee or tenant) or the son, daughter, parent, grandparent, grandchild, brother, sister (or the spouse of any of them), of either the student, the student's spouse, the other qualified adult or any other related person living in the student's household.

-Students who are experiencing financial difficulties that exceed the scope of this fund may contact Darlene Ray-Johnson by e-mail, or by phone, 734-764-4400.
+Students who are experiencing financial difficulties that exceed the scope of this fund may contact Darlene Ray-Johnson by e-mail, or by phone, 734-647-9781.